-On page 54 and 55 of the bill, dispensaries are required to ensure adequate supply of product for medical patients.
-The bill stipulates that dispensaries must "set aside operating hours to serve only qualifying patients and caregivers" (page 55, lines 1 and 2).
+On page 54 (lines 25-28) and 55 (lines 1-2) of the bill, dispensaries are required to ensure adequate supply of product for medical patients.
+The bill stipulates that dispensaries must "set aside operating hours to serve only qualifying patients and caregivers."
 We would request that additional options be provided here to give dispensaries flexibility in how they decide to prioritize medical patients and caregivers.
-We would suggest adding "ESTABLISH AN EXPRESS LANE FOR MEDICAL PATIENTS AND CAREGIVERS OR ESTABLISH AND EXPRESS CHECK-IN FOR MEDICAL PATIENTS AND CAREGIVERS."
+We would suggest adding "ESTABLISH AN EXPRESS LANE FOR MEDICAL PATIENTS AND CAREGIVERS OR ESTABLISH AN EXPRESS CHECK-IN FOR MEDICAL PATIENTS AND CAREGIVERS."
 Express lines for medical patients have been established with great success in many states, including Massachusetts.
 Also, we urge inclusion of language recognizing that adequate supply can only be maintained at a dispensary if adequate supply at reasonable pricing is available in the market, and that it is a shared responsibility among all license types, not just dispensaries, to ensure medical patient access.